Toronto Transit Commission fares: Downtown Express fares (1990–2020)

 Separate from the 900-series express buses which charge regular fares, the TTC previously operated five rush-hour Downtown Express bus routes (141–145) serving downtown and charging a double fare.
 In addition to the basic fare, passengers had to pay a supplement of one ticket or token, or the equivalent value.
 For example, an adult could pay with two tokens, or one token plus $3.25, or $6.50 in cash.
 Those transferring from regular routes paid only the supplement.
 Effective 26 August 2019, riders could pay both fares using the Presto card.
 Alternatively, Presto cardholders could load a monthly Downtown Express pass onto their Presto card with the option of choosing a discounted 12-month subscription Downtown Express pass.
 Beginning 23 March 2020, these routes were suspended owing to reduced ridership during the COVID-19 pandemic.
 As a result, the TTC discontinued sales of the monthly Downtown Express and 12-month Downtown Express Metropasses.
-By late October 2021, the downtown express routes had been delisted from the TTC customer website.
+By late October 2021, the downtown express routes had been delisted from the TTC customer website due to low demand.